Social media is the main thing you should leverage for your digital marketing strategies. CNN reports that teens use social media 9 hours a day.

 More often than not, they will be looking for a snippet of your podcast so they can show it to their friends.

-One billion people use YouTube, making it the second-most used search engine.
+Right now, YouTube has 1.5 billion monthly active users, making it the second-most used search engine.
 I guess you already know who is at the top.

 In any case, videos are one of the best digital marketing strategies you could think of.
 Sure, professional editing might reel in more traffic, but it’s not always necessary.